Acupuncture Stroke Rehabilitation: Acupuncture for Dogs

 New Leadless Pacemakers Show Great Promise

 Pacemakers can vastly improve quality of life for individuals with irregular heart rhythms.
-However, there were always risks associated with the surgically implanted devices, including infection and breakage of the wires that connect the device to the … Read more on Health Essentials from (blog)
+However, there were always risks associated with the surgically implanted devices, including infection and breakage of the wires that connect the device to the … Read more on Health Essentials from Cleveland Clinic (blog)

 New Daily Aspirin Recommendations: Are They for You?